The girl told you that you should check out the restaurant, having enjoyed the experience she had when she was there last.

-Even if she were to try for a hidden meaning, she would have said something different other than simply telling you to check out the restaurant.
+Even if there was a hidden meaning, she would have said something that hinted at her wanting to check out the restaurant with you.

-Here, she has told you that you should check out the restaurant but she has also drawn a commonality with you.
+Here, she has told you that you should check out the restaurant, but she has drawn a commonality with you.

 She has related to your love of steak.

-In a scenario like this she may be leaving the door open for you to invite her to a steak dinner at this particular restaurant as she did tell you about her common love for steak.
+In a scenario like this, she is leaving the door open for you to invite her to a steak dinner at this particular restaurant, as she did tell you about her common love for steak.

 In the end, it is unlikely there was hidden meaning in her original statement.

-She would have given you a lot more than what she did in that statement if she was truly interested in you.
+She would have given you a lot more than what she did in that statement were she interested in you.